An Evening with Dua Lipa: Synopsis

 The singer discussed her close relationship with British singer Elton John, where they both first performed together at his annual AIDS foundation party livestreamed in April 2021.
 John remembered calling Lipa for a remix collaboration, in which was an immediate yes.
 In the special, Lipa reappeared onstage wearing an embroidered "gothic" gown layered with black lace.
 As she began performing chart-topping song "Cold Heart" (2021), she welcomed John to the stage and both sang a selected duet.
 After John was escorted off the stage, Lipa sang "Happy for You" (2024) and asked the audience to clap their hands, meanwhile she ran through the stage.

 Lipa and her siblings Gjin and Rina wandered through department store Liberty looking for Christmas decoration, and explained how the holidays brings families together during a time of need.
 Continuing the programme, Lipa ended the performance with a medley between "Dance the Night" (2023) and "Don't Start Now" (2019), as white confetti falls she thanked the audience and orchestra in joining with her.

 The CBS version contains additional performances of "These Walls", "Love Again", and "Illusion".
 It also has footage filmed at locations in New York City.

 Fashion

 Throughout the programme, Lipa presented an ensemble look consisting of two customised outfits.
 When she first appeared onstage, the singer wore a recreated Jean Paul Gaultier corseted cherry–red dress, layered in crimson tulle, with a dramatic slit, and paired with burgundy opera gloves.
 Her second outfit is a custom monochrome Chanel gown composed of embroidered pearls featuring a signature camellia embellishments.
 Lipa credited American fashion designer and stylist Jahleel Weaver for curating both gowns.

 Live album

 Lipa revealed in November 2024 that the concert special was recorded for her first live album, including a sole guest appearance from Elton John.
-The album, titled Dua Lipa Live from the Royal Albert Hall, was released on 6 December through Warner Records.
+The album, titled Dua Lipa - Live from the Royal Albert Hall, was released on 6 December through Warner Records.
+In a four-star review, Neil Z. Yeung of AllMusic praised Lipa's vocals as well as the arrangement of the songs, comparing them to the work of Mark Ronson.